shyos/deckport-export/README.md

 ### Trademark

 This library designed for HearthStats.
+This is also what I used in DeckPort.
 If anyone copies code or uses jar let me know you are using it, then we are okay! :)

 ### Updates
 Does not includes Naxxramas cards.